roman-milk/roman-milk.github.io/human-android.md

  "After what my sister went through you need to make amends, to serve some time doing it, far longer than a few minutes of humiliation from a spanking.
 So what am I to do with you next?" he asked.
 This time it wasn't a thought spoken out loud, it was a question, forcefully directed at her.

  Automatically, under the overpowering influence of the game, she answered.
 "Anything you like, sir.
 I am your sexy little maid, pleased to fulfil your every wish," she moaned, while quivering with shame.
-Report_Story #1